-So the only logical reason for the letter Y to be considered more of a consonant is the fact although the letter is often used to make vowel sounds that other vowel letters could do, while at the start of words (and sometimes the middle of them too)the sound the letter Y makes - a consonant sound - is unique to that letter.
+So the only logical reason for the letter Y to be considered more of a consonant is the fact the letter is often used to make vowel sounds that other vowel letters could do instead, while at the start of words (and sometimes the middle of them too)the sound the letter Y makes - a consonant sound - is unique to that letter.

 Could you respell any of these words using any other letters besides Y? year, yolk, yonder, yobbism, yell, yeoman?